UmeshSamartapu/mern-chat-app/README.md

-3. Use bcryptjs to hash passwords.
+3. Use bcrypt.js to hash passwords.

 4. Implement JWT authentication for secure access.